Oman agrees $2.2 billion loan with large group of banks - sources

 Oman’s external debt maturing this and next year amounts to $10.7 billion, or about 7.5% of gross domestic product, S&P Global Ratings has said.

-Reporting by Davide Barbuscia and Yousef Saba; editing by Louise Heavens and Andrew Heavens
+Reporting by Davide Barbuscia and Yousef Saba; additional reporting by Saeed Azhar; Editing by Louise Heavens, Andrew Heavens and Peter Graff

 Our Standards: The Thomson Reuters Trust Principles.